KINGPAPAxx/KINGPAPAxx/README.md

 - 👋 Hi, I’m @KINGPAPAxx
-- also know as asif amod
-- I'm from South Africa
 - I'm a newly web3 developer
 - learning to build my own token polygon blockchain
 - to which can bring amazing fundamentals and aspects of the token